EU's Moscovici sees financial transaction tax in place early 2017

 BNP Paribas deputing chief operating officer Alain Papiasse said that financial companies in the countries covered by the tax were considering moving operations to London, which has spurned the levy from the start.

-“The big risk for the European Union and the finance ministers concerned is to have a tax that doesn’t bring anything in and causes business to leave for a financial center respected by all but which is asking itself whether it wants to be in the European Union,” Papiasse said in response to Moscovici.

-Reporting by Leigh Thomas; additional reporting by Yann Le Guernigou; Editing by Toby Chopra
+“The big risk for the European Union and the finance ministers concerned is to have a tax that doesn’t bring anything in and causes business to leave for a financial centre respected by all but which is asking itself whether it wants to be in the European Union,” Papiasse said in response to Moscovici.
+(Reporting by Leigh Thomas; additional reporting by Yann Le Guernigou; Editing by Toby Chopra)